Surgical procedure to remove the gallbladder is called Cholecystectomy. Gallbladder is an organ in the right side of your abdomen below the liver.

-Treatment for gallbladder stones (or gallstones) involves either medication to dissolve gallstones or surgery to remove the gallbladder.
+Treatment for gallbladder stones involves either medication to dissolve gallstones or surgery to remove the gallbladder.
 Medication may take months or years for the stones to dissolve completely and is generally reserved for those who are unable to undergo surgery.

-Cholecystectomy is a common procedure that allows bile to flow directly from the liver into the small intestine rather than being stored in the gall bladder.
-Though the body can no longer store bile, gall bladder removal does not affect one’s ability to digest food and the organ is not essential for survival.
+Cholecystectomy is a common procedure that allows bile to flow directly from the liver into the small intestine rather than being stored in the gallbladder.
+Though the body can no longer store bile, gallbladder removal does not affect one’s ability to digest food and the organ is not essential for survival.

 Cholecystectomy can be performed in 2 ways:

-Cholecystectomy may be necessary if
+Gallbladder removal surgery may be required if

 Surgery is also recommended in cases where gallstones occur frequently.